How to Tell When It's Time to Replace Your Compression Gear

 In this case, you may end up deciding to update to new styles or different features before your gear needs an actual replacement.

-Common Ways Your Compression Apparel Can Break Down
+These Are the Four Most Common Ways Your Compression Gear Breaks Down

-As the cycle of workouts and washings goes on and on, you’ll begin to notice some deterioration in your compression gear.
+As your cycle of workouts and washings goes on and on, you’ll begin to notice some deterioration in your compression gear.

-Even with the best care, there’s no stopping this from happening.
+Even with the best of care, there’s no stopping this breakdown from happening.

-Here are some of the common ways your compression apparel will break down and signal that it’s time for a replacement.
+Here are some of the common ways your compression garments will break down and signal that it’s time for a replacement.

 If the support of your compression garment has deteriorated to the point where its stretch does not bounce back (i.e. recover) then it’s time to part ways, as it’s no longer performing that essential compression function.